Camp ENERGY Vaccination Policy

 - If an epidemic of a vaccine preventable disease occurs in the community prior to the beginning of camp, all improperly vaccinated campers will be ineligible for attendance until the epidemic is resolved.

-- Camp ENERGY reserves the right to refuse any camper at their discretion based on the need to uphold the utmost safety standards for all campers and its staff members.
+- Camp ENERGY reserves the right to refuse any camper or volunteer at their discretion based on the need to uphold the utmost safety standards for all campers and its staff members.